azaho/bfm/docs/reference/index.md

     - Alexander Brady
 date: 2025-07-15
 ---
-# Welcome to the Code Reference
+# Brain Foundation Models Code Reference

 This section provides detailed documentation of the codebase.
 Use the navigation on the left to explore different components of the project.